Looking for Financial Resolutions that you can Actually Stick to this Year?

 An IRA is ESSENTIAL to any retirement strategy.
 If you don’t have one, what are you waiting for?
 It wouldn’t be a bad idea to have both a traditional and a Roth IRA either, to give you options come tax time.

-I recently moved my IRA from ETrade to TradeKing, because Tradeking offers zero inactivity fees, zero annual fees, they get consistently good reviews, and trades are only $4.95.
+I recently moved my IRA from ETrade to TradeKing (now “Ally Invest“), because they offered zero inactivity fees, zero annual fees, they get consistently good reviews, and trades are only $4.95.
 It might be a good place to start.
-Also, check out my recent post on 2010 maximum IRA contributions for some pointers on IRA limits and deadlines.
+Also, check out my post on maximum IRA contributions for some pointers on IRA limits and deadlines.

 2. Create a Budget – and Stick to it